Oonoonba, Queensland: Geography

-Abbot Road runs through the suburb from south (Idalia/Cluden where it connects to the Bruce Highway), running parallel and to the immediate east of the railway line, exiting the suburb as it crosses the Ross River on Rooneys Bridge to Railway Estate.
+South Townsville Road (Abbot Street) runs through the suburb from south (Idalia/Cluden where it connects to the Bruce Highway), running parallel and to the immediate east of the railway line, exiting the suburb as it crosses the Ross River on Rooneys Bridge to Railway Estate.
 There are three bridge crossings at this point from west to east: the rail bridge, a pedestrian/cycle bridge, and the road bridge.

 History

 The suburb takes its name from its railway station name, which in turn was named in 1880 using an Aboriginal word meaning water or wet ground.

 Oonoonba State School opened on 15 November 1920.

 The "old school" was later bulldozed for the new road creating the "new school" the school was opened in 2002 and is still open today.